jenkinsci/maven-hpi-plugin/README.md

 groovy -e "basedir='$(pwd)/target/its/parent-4x'; evaluate new File('src/it/parent-4x/verify.groovy')"
 ```

-Also make sure `project.parent.version` is the latest in every integration test except `src/it/parent-4-40/pom.xml`.
+Also make sure `project.parent.version` is the latest in every integration test.